-Upon regulatory approval to market any of our product candidates, if any, the approved product and its manufacturer are subject to continual review.
+If any of our product candidates are approved, the approved product and its manufacturer will be subject to continual review.
 Any regulatory approval that we receive for a product candidate is likely to be subject to limitations on the indicated uses for which the end product may be marketed, or include requirements for potentially costly post-approval follow-up clinical trials.
 In addition, if the FDA and/or non-U.S. regulatory authorities approve any of our product candidates, the labeling, packaging, adverse event reporting, storage, advertising and promotion for the end product will be subject to extensive regulatory requirements.
-We and the manufacturers of our products, when and if we have any, will also be required to comply with cGMP regulations, which include requirements relating to quality control and quality assurance as well as the corresponding maintenance of records and documentation.
-Further, regulatory agencies must approve these manufacturing facilities before they can be used to comply with the regulatory requirements of the FDA and other non-U.S. regulatory authorities, or if previously unknown problems with our products, when and if we have any, manufacturers or manufacturing processes are discovered, we could be subject to administrative or judicially imposed sanctions, including:
+We and the manufacturers of our products, when and if we have any, will also be required to comply with cGMP regulations, which include requirements relating to quality control and quality assurance, as well as the corresponding maintenance of records and documentation.
+Further, regulatory agencies must approve these manufacturing facilities before they can be used to manufacture our products, when and if we have any, and these facilities are subject to ongoing regulatory inspection.
+If we fail to comply with the regulatory requirements of the FDA and other non-U.S. regulatory authorities, or if previously unknown problems with our products, when and if we have any, manufacturers or manufacturing processes are discovered, we could be subject to administrative or judicially imposed sanctions, including:

+- restrictions on the products, manufacturers or manufacturing process;

+- warning letters;

+- civil or criminal penalties or fines;

+- injunctions;

-- restrictions on the products, manufacturers or manufacturing process; - warning letters: - · civil or criminal penalties or fines; - iniunctions: - · product seizures, detentions or import bans; - voluntary or mandatory product recalls and publicity requirements; - suspension or withdrawal of regulatory approvals; - total or partial suspension of production; imposition of restrictions on operations, including costly new manufacturing requirements; and - refusal to approve pending NDAs or supplements to approved NDAs.
+- product seizures, detentions or import bans; - voluntary or mandatory product recalls and publicity requirements; - suspension or withdrawal of regulatory approvals; - total or partial suspension of production; - · imposition of restrictions on operations, including costly new manufacturing requirements; and - refusal to approve pending NDAs or supplements to approved NDAs.